Blog

 Oops!
 Something went wrong while submitting the form.

-Let’s take a moment and think about how annoying it is to make cold calls, present awkward pitches and hope that your effort is fruitful or at least that there’s a hint of reciprocity.
-Well, the good news is, with inbound sales, you don’t have to do that anymore.
-In this game, you don’t chase; you attract.
+Take a moment and think about how annoying it is to make cold calls, present awkward pitches and hope that your effort is fruitful or AT LEAST that there’s a hint of reciprocity.
+Well, with inbound sales, you don’t have to do that anymore.
 Customers notice your offerings and suddenly, you are a prospect for their calls.
 Funny how roles are reversed, isn't it?

 What is inbound sales?